Jason2Brownlee/blog/content/posts/percy-jackson-greece.md

 And I'm sure I'll buy more.
 Probably the rest of Stephen Fry's series.

 Anyway, this interest in Greece has lead to a planned trip there.
-Just him and myself with the goal of seeing the ancient sighs, then relaxing on some islands in the Aegean.
+Just him and myself with the goal of seeing the ancient sights, then relaxing on some islands in the Aegean.

 Out of interest, I asked gpt5 to list all places in Greece mentioned in the Percy Jackson book series, to ensure we visit places knows from the books.